-- People with disabilities are more likely to live on low incomes and be more likely to request assistance from the DHP budget - Restricted funds in the DHP budget for 2019-20 means that people with a disability will be more likely to be affected by restricted amounts of DHP funding being awarded.
-They will be financially impacted and this could have a direct impact on their ability to remain in their current home, and/or on their disposable income - Where restrictions are in place and yet there is a care need for an additional bedroom, applications are carefully considered. - It is recognised that this group may find it difficult to find work and as such are supported appropriately in terms of employment and re-skilling programmes.
+- Disabled people are more likely to live on low incomes and be more likely to request assistance from the DHP budget.
+At least 20% of applicants in 2019/20 are known to receive a benefit which indicates a disability. - Where restrictions are in place and yet there is a care need for an additional bedroom, applications are carefully considered. - It is recognised that this group may find it difficult to find work and as such are supported appropriately in terms of employment and re-skilling programmes.